Eleven-am/pondSocket/README.md

 - `closeChannel(reason: string): void`: Closes the channel from the server-side for all clients.

-### Client
+### Channel

-The `Client` class represents a single Channel created by the PondSocket server.
+The `Channel` class represents a single Channel created by the PondSocket server.
 Note that a PondChannel can have multiple clients.

 **Methods:**